jdabarriga/raven-jdab/README.md

 #### Desktop Mode (Full Features):
 - Install NodeJs here if you haven't already: https://nodejs.org/en
 - Open your terminal and use the `cd` command to navigate to the folder where you stored the project
-- Run `npm install` to install any required npm modules
 - Run `npm run build && neu run` to run the application

 #### Web Mode (Browser Deployment):